tzach/python-driver/docs/dev_guide/index.rst

 extending the driver understand how the driver uses their extensions.

 :doc:`cluster`
-    The central object in driver use patterns.
+    The central objects in typical driver use.

 :doc:`reactors`
     The underlying asynchronous event engines that the driver uses for I/O.